Ayuremi/md5/WORKLOG.md

 ### 2024/06/06
 Figured out what was going on in our python reference and will now use it to debug our md5 replicator.

+### 2024/06/07
+Figured out that we messed up word storage.
+Rachel fixed it.
+In process of figure out why our algorithm messes up on "step 7."